Esper89/StardewValley-HeartsOverflow/README.md

 To install Hearts Overflow, just extract the zip file and place the `Hearts Overflow` folder into your `Mods` folder.

+## Configuration

+Running Stardew Valley with Hearts Overflow installed will generate `config.json` (in `Hearts Overflow`).
+You can edit this file to configure the mod; make sure to restart the game afterwards for your changes to be applied.

 ## Building

 To build Hearts Overflow, run `dotnet build` in the project's root directory.
 The output will be